19hours/sg-statutes/Acts/Insurance Act.md

 (d) is a combination of any of the above.

-(2) A policy that provides for the payment of policy moneys on the death of a person is not a life policy if payment is only to be made in the event of —
+(2) An accident and health policy that provides for the payment of policy moneys on the death of a person is not a life policy.

-(a) death by accident; or

-(b) death resulting from specified sickness.
+[3/2009 wef 01/09/2009]

 [23/2003 wef 01/01/2004]